k-stz/config-weaver-operator/notes.md

 Now the value will be defaulted whenever it is not supplied or deleted.

+### ginkgo test regression
+At this point the ginkgo test failed because the serviceAccount was empty.
+Even though it is defaulted.
+And secondly because it doesn't even find the "default" service Account, so had to create it as well.

+Next it yielded a failling test with:
+"insufficient permissions on service account system:serviceaccount:default:default.
+Not authorized to create, update or delete configmaps in the following namespaces [target-ns default],"

+Which was just perfect so a rolebinding was needed allowing it.

 ## Validate the ServiceAccount
 - Check whether the serviceaccount exists in the namespace
 - introduce .status condition for this!
 "ValidServiceAccount"